vtex/vtex-courses/courses/content-workflow/steps/01_workspaces/en.md

 ## Introduction

-Workspaces are environments isolated from one another, containing different versions of the same VTEX account.
-In practice, this means that changes performed in your own workspace do not affect your store's live version and other developers' work.
+Workspaces are environments isolated from each other in terms of app development.
+They can be understood as different versions of the same VTEX account.
+In practice, changes performed in a particular workspace do not affect your store's live version or other developers' work.

 There are two main types of workspaces:

 - Development workspace: allows linking, developing, installing, and publishing apps.
 It provides more configuration freedom.
 But it can't handle production traffic, be promoted to master, or be used for A/B testing.
 - Production workspace: supports production traffic and A/B testing.
 It can be promoted to master, but linking apps is forbidden.

-> A **Master** workspace is a **unique production workspace** that reflects the content served to the store's end-user.
+- Master workspace: a **unique production workspace** that reflects the content served to the store's end-user.

+>⚠️ While each workspace operates independently when it comes to app development, they share the same VTEX platform modules accessible via Admin.
+Then, any changes made in a specific workspace will be reflected in all others.

 ## Creating a production workspace